jsreport/docs/docs/get-started.md

 Every template can use different templating engine and it's up to you which you will choose.
 They have very similar feature scope and only use different syntax, but every one has different preferences.

 Now you can fill the invoice template with html and [handlebars](/learn/handlebars).
-In a very simple way it can look following:
+In a very simple way it can look the following:

 ```html
 <h1> Invoice </h1>